HemanthKumar9969/AuthApiProject/README.md

 ***Try sending this request again with the exact same username/email.
 You should get a 400 Bad Request with a message like "Username already exists." or "Email already exists."***

-### Animated Screenshot: User Registration Success:
+### Animated Screenshot: User Registration Success

 ![Animation](https://github.com/user-attachments/assets/9a304a95-1600-4053-8658-34840ac2cfef)